-The most recent Verizon data breach was reported in March 2023, when data on over 7 million Verizon customers was exposed on a hacker forum.
+The most recent Verizon data breach was reported in February 2024, when Verizon disclosed a breach affecting 63,000 employees.

 Below is a full timeline of the Verizon data breaches through 2023, starting with the most recent.

 February 2024: Verizon breach affects over 63,000 employees

 On February 7, Verizon Communications notified the Maine Attorney General that the company experienced a data breach back on September 21, resulting in the theft of sensitive information of over 63,000 employees.
 The breach included Social Security Numbers and other sensitive information on employees, but it does not appear any Verizon customers were implicated in this incident.

 March 2023: 7.5m Verizon customers’ data exposed on hacker forum